 In the same way, at the decision logic level, a business knowledge model is defined using a value expression that specifies how an output is determined from a set of inputs.
 In a business knowledge model, the value expression is encapsulated as a function definition, which may be invoked from a decision's value expression.
-The interpretation of business knowledge models as functions in DMN means that the combination of business knowledge models as in Figure 5.6 has the clear semantics of functional composition.
+The interpretation of business knowledge models as in Figure 5.6 has the clear semantics of functional composition.
 The value expression of a business knowledge model may be notated using a boxed function definition, as shown in Figure 5.8.
 Similar to a business knowledge model, the decision service element can also be invoked from a decision's value expression (see clause 5.3.3).